EmmaLiTsai/recoverKBTDR/README.md

 ![](README_files/figure-gfm/zoc-1.png)<!-- -->

-Transform the x-axis into minutes using the timing dots, and remove the arc in the data by defining the height of the pivot point above y = 0 (center\_y, in cm).
+Transform the x-axis into minutes using the timing dots (often placed 12 minutes apart), and remove the arc in the data by defining the height of the pivot point above y = 0 (center_y, in cm).

 ``` r
 # removing the data frame and also transform the x-axis to time in minutes from the origin.